2bumb/valentines-day/README.md

 <h1>Valentines Day Gag Note </h1>
 <br>
-<p>Creating a Valentine's Day Gag Note was inspired by my friend and anime.
-As the  special occasion approach he needed assistance to ask out his potential significant other, so I came up with the great idea to create a, "Valentine's Day Gag Note".

-In the beginning I wanted to make the Valentine's Day Note to be cute and friendly which is expected when asking a significant other out.
-To combat this dilemma I incorporate a "special surprise" which was approved by my friend as his potential significant other has a passion for anime and likes to joke around

- will be worth remebering.
+<p>Upon hearing my friend's dilemma about asking out his potential significant other, I was inspired to create something unique for Valentine's Day: Anime Gag Note.I was inform his crush's love for humor and passion for anime, I decided to infuse the note with a special surprise.
+While aiming for the note to be cute and friendly, I wanted it to stand out and be unforgettable.
+With my friend's approval, I crafted the note, hoping to create a memorable moment for both of them.
 </p>